chagunda/moleculAR/privacypolicy.md

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at MoleculAR unless otherwise defined in this Privacy Policy.

-Information Collection and Use
+**Information Collection and Use**

 For this service, we collect no data.

 The app does use third party services that may collect information used to identify you.

-Link to privacy policy of third party service providers used by the app
+Link to privacy policy of third party service providers used by the app: APPLE PRIVACY POLICY